Darwin Guagua

-Darwin Johan Guagua Silva (born 6 November 2007) is an Ecuadorian footballer who currently plays as a midfielder for Independiente Del Valle.
+Darwin Johan Guagua Silva (born 6 November 2007) is an Ecuadorian footballer who currently plays as a right winger or attacking midfielder for ' club Mérida AD, on loan from the B Team of English Premier League club Brentford.
+He also plays for the Ecuador national team.

 Club career

 Following his senior international debut, pressure mounted on his club, Independiente Del Valle, to play him.
-Head coach Javier Rabanal, who described Guagua as "one of the most outstanding youth players" at the club, stating that Guagua had been busy with the club's under-20 side at the U-20 Copa Libertadores, and this was the reason he had not yet made his debut.
+Head coach Javier Rabanal, who described Guagua as "one of the most outstanding youth players" at the club, stated that Guagua had been busy with the club's under-20 side at the U-20 Copa Libertadores, and this was the reason he had not yet made his debut.
 Tipped to feature against fellow Ecuadorian side Barcelona in the Copa Libertadores, Guagua was absent from the travelling squad, with Independiente director Santiago Morales stating that his international call-up had affected him mentally, and "because of this state of mind", he was not considered.
 His debut would come in Independiente's following match; on 5 April he replaced Patrik Mercado in the second half of the 4–0 Ecuadorian Serie A win against Cuenca.

 On his second appearance for the club, Guagua notched his first goal; in a Serie A game against Universidad Católica on 29 June 2025, having already assisted Ronald Briones' opening goal, Guagua netted from six yards for Independiente's second in their eventual 3–0 win.
 The following week, in Independiente's match against Barcelona, Guagua converted a scuffed cross from Emerson Pata on his weaker right foot in the 1–1 draw on 6 July.

+On August 15, 2026, Guagua completed a move to Premier League club Brentford.
+He was immediately sent on loan to Spanish side Mérida AD, part of the same ownership group.